cdktf/cdktf-provider-google/docs/lustreInstance.python.md

 - *Type:* str

-Required.

 The storage capacity of the instance in gibibytes (GiB).
-Allowed values are from 18000 to 954000, in increments of 9000.
+Allowed values are from '18000' to '954000', in increments of 9000.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.40.0/docs/resources/lustre_instance#capacity_gib LustreInstance#capacity_gib}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.41.0/docs/resources/lustre_instance#capacity_gib LustreInstance#capacity_gib}

 ---